ath31st/boosty_api_rs/README.md

 # Boosty API

-A minimal, async-ready client for fetching post data from a remote blogging API that requires either a bearer token or a refresh token + device ID combo for authentication.
+A minimal, async-ready client for getting post data from a remote blogging API that requires either a bearer token or a refresh token + device ID combo for authentication.
 This crate is designed with resiliency in mind: it transparently handles token expiration and retries requests when needed.